GH-Henry/WebChat/README.md

   - Messages from ignored users are not displayed.
   - Typing status of ignored users not displayed.
   - Notifications from ignored users are blocked.
+- User activity monitoring
+  - Tracks the time since each user was last active

 # Usage
 - Supported commands: